 Their performance and looks caught the attention of the press and multinational company RCA (BMG-Ariola), who signed them after performing at a party.
 Their first album, Pasión condal, recorded in 1991, became number 2 in Spain and became the third best-selling Spanish album.
 Their version of a song of The Beatles ranked number 3 in Spain and was considered years later by the newsletter “El País” as the summer hit of 1992.

 That same year they recorded their second album, Dulce Veneno, and performed at the Closing Ceremony of the Olympic Games of Barcelona in 1992.
-They also recorded a version of “Amigos para Siempre” by Sarah Brightman and Josep Carreras, anthem of those Games which ranked them number 3 nationally.
+They also recorded a version of “Amigos para Siempre” by Sarah Brightman and Josep Carreras, anthem of those Games which ranked them number 3 in the whole country.

-More than 25 years have passed since the Olympic dream.
-The Manolos, survivors of that historic moment, continue to take the stage with more enthusiasm than ever, willing to take the Rumba wherever they wish for “fun and party”
+30 years have passed since the Olympic dream, and we want to celebrate it.
+Los Manolos, survivors of that historic moment, continue to take to the stage with more enthusiasm than ever, ready to take Rumba music wherever they want joy and party, and offering vibrant concerts to their unconditional audience.